 Marine Cargo Insurance (MCI) Certificate | Kenya

-According to the KRA and IRA’s joint statement about enforcing the Marine Insurance Act, importers cannot proceed through customs clearance without a digital MCIC.
-Acquiring this involves overcoming several regulatory hurdles.
+Importers cannot proceed through customs clearance without a digital Marine Cargo Insurance Certificate.
+Acquiring this certificate involves overcoming several regulatory hurdles.

 One Partner For Global Shipping Risk Management

-We cover 110% of the value of your tech across its entire journey, so whether it’s at sea, sitting in customs, in a warehouse, or on a short drayage movement, it’s always protected.
+We cover 110% of the value of your tech until it reaches its final destination, so whether it’s at sea, in customs, in a warehouse, or on a short drayage movement, it’s always protected.
 On top of this, if damage or loss does occur, we will manage claims on your behalf, ensuring prompt processing and minimizing project delays.

 Unlock The Ultimate Liability Cover For Your Tech